A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Onsager reciprocal relation and local entropy production

 For the vector part $\{ j^{(1) \mu}, q^{(1) \mu} \}$, the condition that the quadratic form is non-negative can be written as $\sigma_1 \geqslant 0, 4 \sigma_1 \kappa_2 - (\sigma_2 + \kappa_1)^2 \geqslant 0$.
 Substituting the value of the transport coefficient, it is easy to verify that both conditions are satisfied

-For the scalar part $\{ n^{(1)}, \epsilon^{(1)}, \Pi^{(1)} \}$ (which corresponds to the upper-left block of the matrix in eq.\eqref{blockm}), it is too difficult to calculate the eigenvalues analytically.
-However, based on numerical calculations, no eigenvalue less than zero is found.
-We plot the dimensionless coefficient matrix's smallest eigenvalue for the scalar part, see Figure \ref{scalareig}.
+For the scalar parts $\{ n^{(1)}, \epsilon^{(1)}, \Pi^{(1)} \}$ (which correspond to the upper-left block of the matrix in eq.~\eqref{blockm}), analytical determination of the eigenvalues proves intractable.
+Nevertheless, numerical analysis reveals no eigenvalues below zero.
+We illustrate this by plotting the smallest eigenvalue of the dimensionless coefficient matrix for the scalar parts, as shown in Figure~\ref{scalareig}.
+Consequently, enforcing the conservation equation for the first-order fluid, $\nabla_{\mu} S^{\mu} \geqslant 0$ is automatically satisfied.